Corrimony Chambered Cairn

 Looking at the 11 standing stones surrounding the cairn, there seems to have been space left for a 12th stone, but there is no indication that it was ever set in place.
 Two stones west of the passage entrance are not original; they were made from lintels taken from the passage roof.
 Thee is another cup-marked stone lying flat on one side of the mound.

-It does take some determination to reach Corrimony, but its worth it.
+It does take some determination to reach Corrimony, but it is worth it.
 The cairn is well-signposted off the A831 just south of Cannich.
 There is a small parking area about 100 yards from the site.
 The location is wonderful, and the site is very well preserved.
-There is a small information panel, though frankly I could have wished for more useful information on the history of the site.
+There is a small information panel, though frankly, I could have wished for more useful information on the history of the site.